 Troisi has provided many illustrations for the TIOF’s bulletin and website.
 Lately, thanks to the joint project between the Scandola Park in Corsica and the Maremma Park in Italy, he has actively taken part in the reintroduction of ospreys in Italy.

 The project has planned to release six chicks each year – 2009 marks the 4th year – through the hacking technique.
 The young ospreys are constantly monitored, and a few from the first two years’ releases have returned to their nests in Maremma, giving hope for the first reproduction.

 Alessandro Troisi has also funded a publishing house, which bears the osprey scientific name: the Pandion Edizioni.
 Together with Flavio Monti, biologist and overseer of the Maremma project, he has published a monograph on the biology of the osprey and the reintroduction project.

 The book is beautifully illustrated with photographs, sketches and drawings.
 Troisi has also just illustrated the last book by Roy Dennis, one of Europe’s major experts on ospreys, entitled A life of Ospreys (Whittles Publishing, Scotland).

 He particularly wishes to thank all the friends and osprey experts that have accompanied and guided his observations: Roy Dennis, Keith Brockie, Pertti Saurola, Juhani Koivu, Hannu Hautala, J.Marie Dominici, J.C.Thibault, Tim Makrill and Giampiero Sammuri, Chairman of the Maremma Park and originator of the Italian Osprey Project.
-He works in Rome, as responsible of the graphic and editorial line of the Darwin Cooperative Company.
+He works in Rome, as responsible of the graphic and editorial line of Pandion edizioni and graphic of WWF OASI.

-For further information to print, painting, watercolour and sketches: email@example.com and www.cooperativadarwin.it
+For further information to print, painting, watercolour and sketches: firstname.lastname@example.org and email@example.com